marwahaha/pcss-miniproject-server/README.md

 //process problems

 During the process of this project we were left by 2 of the members, so that they could make their own mini project work application.
-This meant that we had to abondon our initial project to make something simpler.
+This meant that we had to abandon our initial project to make something simpler.
 We then decided to focus mostly on the TCP server-client connection, and making a proper optimal connection.

 In order to prove concept, we made a small made up game to show the communication between sever and the different clients.
 The rules of the game can be found in documentation.